-- a.
-Central Coast Council will coordinate the closure and reopening of council managed roads once inspections have been carried out by the relevant authority. - b.
-The Transport Management Centre (TMC) in coordination with Transport for NSW will coordinate the closure and reopening of the state road network.
+a.
+Hornsby and Ku-ring-gai Councils will coordinate the closure and reopening of council managed roads once inspections have been carried out by the relevant authority.

-c.
-The NSW Police Force may close and re-open roads but will normally only do so (if the Central Coast Council or Transport for NSW have not already acted and if public safety requires such action.

-Strategy: Coordinate traffic control measures in flood affected areas.
+- b.
+Transport for NSW will coordinate the closure and reopening of the state road network. - c.
+The NSW Police Force may close and re-open roads but will normally only do so (if the Hornsby and Ku-ring-gai Councils or Transport for NSW have not already acted and if public safety requires such action; - d.
+NSW SES will assist with erecting road closure signs and barriers when time and resources permit. - 5.6.2 Strategy: Coordinate traffic control measures in flood affected areas. - a.

-- a.
 The NSW SES Incident Controller may direct the imposition of traffic control measures into flood affected areas in accordance with the provisions of the State Emergency Service Act, 1989 and the State Emergency Rescue Management Act, 1989. - b.
 The NSW SES Incident Controller may request the Local Emergency Operations Controller provide suitable personnel to assist with traffic coordination.